github/licensed/docs/commands/status.md

 **Cause:** A dependency is using a license that is not in the configured [allowed list of licenses][allowed], and the dependency has not been marked [ignored] or [reviewed].
 **Resolution:** Review the dependency's usage and specified license with someone familiar with OSS licensing and compliance rules to determine whether the dependency is allowable.
 Some common resolutions:

-1. The dependency might need to be marked as [ignored] or [reviewed] if either of those scenarios are applicable.
 1. The dependency's specified license text differed enough from the standard license text that it was not recognized and classified as `other`.
 If, with human review, the license text is recognizable then update the `license: other` value in the cached metadata file to the correct license.
+1. The dependency might need to be marked as [ignored] or [reviewed] if either of those scenarios are applicable.
-1. If the used license is allowable, ensure that the license SPDX is set as [allowed] in the licensed configuration file.
+1. If the used license should be allowable without review (if your entity has a legal team, they may want to review this assessment), ensure the license SPDX is set as [allowed] in the licensed configuration file.

 [allowed]: ../configuration/allowed_licenses.md
 [ignored]: ../configuration/ignoring_dependencies.md